Urban Carbon Cycle

 Optimizing urban morphology can help city managers deploy internal carbon reduction strategies.
 However, due to the numerous factors that influence urban carbon emissions and the complex paths of their effects, existing research findings are diverse …

-A mixed-effect model for estimation of large area subtropical forest biomass
+A predition method of subtropical forest biomass

-A mixed-effect model for estimation of large area subtropical forest biomass.
+A predition method of subtropical forest biomass.
 CN108959705A

 Improving the accuracy of forest biomass estimate using source analysis and machine learning